 Failure to receive timely child support payments does not give a parent the right to interfere with the parenting time of the non-paying parent.
 New Jersey courts consider child support and parenting time to be separate matters, and there are other avenues available for pursuing recovery of late or absent child support payments.

 Kidnapping of a Child is a Serious Offense

 Kidnapping is illegal, even when the perpetrator is a parent to the child.
 In the United States, children are most often kidnapped by a parent, often during the fallout of a high conflict custody situation.
 If your child is in imminent danger, call the police.
 If you have any doubt regarding whether or not your situation may subject either you or the other parent to criminal prosecution for interference with child custody or parenting time, contact a New Jersey family law attorney for more information.

 You can safeguard your children.
-To discuss your custody situation with one of our highly skilled family law attorneys, contact us to schedule a free confidential consultation.
+To discuss your custody situation with one of our highly skilled family law attorneys, contact us to request an initial confidential consultation.
 Take the first step.
-Call us today: (888) – 888-0919.
+Call us today: (888) 888-0919.